neilagabriel/vim-geeknote/README.md

 ## Known Issues

 - Depending on formatting, note content is sometimes lost when saving notes.
 The data may be retrieved by reading the temp file that was created for the note (most often under /temp).
+This is actually an issue with Geeknote itself.
+Investigating.

 ## Installation